ai22m004/NathyEngine/questions/exercise-three-game-engine.md

 Static Libraries are always loaded, dynamic libraries not.   das einen eine .dll, das andere eine .lib.
 Dynamic - loaded on demand vs Static - always loaded

-- Describe a logging system with your own words:
+- Describe an event system with your own words:

-A logging system has the aim to track any actions on the system.
-So the logging enables us to see different user/server actions like things getting created or beeing destroyed.
-The logs are then kept in the background in order to have a look at them when needed.
+An event system has the purpose to track and register all events happening in a system so that it makes handling them possible and easy to understand.

 - What is a Design Pattern?

 A Design Pattern is a structure that programmers use to implement a solution in a very smart and efficient way.
 It is some kind of software design with a single purpose that tends to simplify and structurize patterns.
+The problems requiring Design Patterns are often substantial and occur often.

 - Name and describe 2 Design Patterns (except façade or adapter):